cancanasoyak/MLOps-MNIST_w_MLFlow/README.md

 # MLOps-MNIST_w_MLFlow

+first unzip the data.zip file, the folder structure should be:
+    - ./data/testing
+    - ./data/training

-first to access the UI run:
+then to access the UI run:

     - mlflow ui

 There are 3 main codes: